-This paper is organized as follows.
-The next section describes the procedures in removing and correcting sediments, seamounts and LIPs from the seafloor topography and presents the corrected topography.
+[15] This paper is organized as follows.
+Section 2 describes the procedures in removing and correcting sediments, seamounts and LIPs from the seafloor topography and presents the corrected topography.
 Section 3 analyzes the depth-age relation and its implications for the HSC and plate models.
 Section 4 presents the residual topography from different reference models (HSC and plate) and correlates the topography with seismic models.
-The final two sections present discussions and conclusions.
+Sections 5 and 6 present discussions and conclusions.